 Primary trend reversals can be confused with the secondary trend.
 According to Dow Theory, a trend keeps moving in the direction until some other external forces occur for changing the direction.

-However, the Dow Theory is relevant in nature of the Technical Analysis, it also have some criticism, which are as follows:
+However, the Dow Theory is relevant in nature of the Technical Analysis, it also has some criticism, which are as follows:

 - It’s not really a theory: The Dow Theory has no proper papers of academic research.
 It has written as the theory and testing formulas.
 In the Wall Street Journal, the Dow ideas were in the fourth position over his column.